 - Note 3: Induction

+Discussions will be held over Zoom.
 The discussion sections are specifically designed to consolidate the material covered in lectures and in the notes.
-It is highly recommended that you attend both discussions each week.
-You may attend any discussion section, but we recommend that you settle on a weekly two-section pair (with the same TA) as early as possible in the semester.
-If a particular section is too full, then students will be admitted on a first-come first-served basis and others will have to attend an alternative section.
+It is highly recommended that you attend all discussions each week.
+You should attend the discussion that you signed up for, since attendance for that discussion will be graded.
 All sections are equivalent: they all cover the same material.
 See Policies for more information.